-For Arizonans who use their driver’s license or ID card to go through TSA security at U.S. airports and other restricted, federally-controlled facilities, this means they have an additional year to get an Arizona Voluntary Travel ID through the Arizona Department of Transportation Motor Vehicle Division (MVD).
-The voluntary travel ID can be combined and used as a driver’s license, but the standard Arizona Driver License does not comply with REAL ID requirements and cannot be used once enforcement begins.
-The Travel ID can be distinguished from a standard ID by a gold star in the upper right corner of the front of the card.
+Arizonans who use their driver’s license or ID card to go through TSA security, should consider getting the voluntary Arizona Travel ID through the Arizona Department of Transportation (ADOT) Motor Vehicle Division to be assured of having it when enforcement begins.
+The Travel ID can be combined and used as a driver’s license, but the standard Arizona Driver License does not comply with Real ID security requirements and will not be accepted by TSA as of May 7, 2025.
+The Travel ID is easily distinguished from a standard ID by a star cutout inside a gold circle in the upper right corner on the front of the card.

-ADOT has more information on the Voluntary ID here:
+ADOT provides specific information about the voluntary Arizona Travel ID here:

 Other Compliant IDs

 While driver’s licenses are the most common ID used at airport checkpoints, other IDs the TSA will accept as Real IDs starting May 3, 2023, are:

 - A Real ID-compliant driver’s license or identification card issued by any U.S. state or territory (Compliant IDs have a star incorporated into the design on the front.)